SumoLogic/sumologic-documentation/docs/manage/users-roles/roles/rbac-for-indexes.md

    * **Deny few indexes**.
 Deny access to the selected indexes.
 1. If you choose **Allow few indexes** or **Deny few indexes**, choose the indexes in the **Select Indexes** box that appear.<br/><img src={useBaseUrl('img/users-roles/index-based-filter.png')} alt="Index based filter" style={{border: '1px solid black'}} width="400"/>

+### Index based filter example

+For example, let’s say you want to deny access to partition and security indexes.
+In our example environment, the `accessLogs` and `authenticationLogs` indexes give access to partitions, and the “sec_*” indexes give access to security information.
+To deny access to these indexes, click **Deny few indexes** and select those indexes.

 ## Advanced filter